ReconGit/c-tictactoe-ai/README.md

-A simple 1v1 Tic-Tac-Toe game against AI player using MiniMax tree search algorithm implemented in C.
+A simple 1v1 Tic-Tac-Toe game against AI player using MiniMax tree search algorithm with alpha-beta pruning optimization implemented in C.

-Compile with Makefile using "make" or "make all" command in terminal to compile both game and tests, and "make game" or "make tests" to compile them separately.
+Compile with Makefile using "make" or "make all" command in terminal to compile both game and tests, to compile them separately use "make game" or "make tests".
+Files will be compiled to bin/ directory.

-Files will be compiled to bin/ directory, to play the game you can type "./bin/game" to terminal after successful compilation, to run tests type "./bin/tests".
+After successful compilation, you play the game by typing "./bin/game" to terminal, to run tests type "./bin/tests".

 All tests were written using "greatest" testing library for C.